syncfusion-content/blazor-docs/blazor/treeview/how-to/remove-parent-checkbox.md

+---
+layout: post
+title: How to Remove Parent Checkbox in Blazor TreeView Component | Syncfusion
+description: Checkout and learn about Remove Parent Checkbox in Blazor TreeView component of Syncfusion, and more details.
+platform: Blazor
+control: TreeView
+documentation: ug
+---

 # Remove the check box of the parent nodes alone in TreeView

 By enabling the `ShowCheckBox` property, you can render check box before each node of TreeView.
 However, some application needs to render check box in child nodes alone.
 In such case, you can remove the check box of the parent node by customizing the CSS.